StanfordBDHG/HealthGPT/README.md

 <!--

-This source file is part of the StanfordBDHG Template Application project
+This source file is part of the Stanforf CardinalKit Template Application project

 SPDX-FileCopyrightText: 2023 Stanford University